tinesoft/generator-ngx-library/README.md

-skip-checks  | skips the checks of required tools (yarn, angular-cli) prior to generation skip-cache   | forces the regeneration on an exising project (ignore previous answers) skip-styles  | skips the generation of style inlining related code (in case you don't use styles) npm          | forces usage of `npm` to install dependencies
+skip-checks  | skips the checks of required tools (yarn, angular-cli) prior to generation skip-cache   | forces the regeneration on an exising project (ignore previous answers) skip-styles  | skips the generation of style inlining related code (in case you don't use styles) skip-demo    | skips the generation of the demo application npm          | forces usage of `npm` to install dependencies